MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgMuteCommunicationCall.md

 ## SYNOPSIS
 Allows the application to mute itself.
 This is a server mute, meaning that the server will drop all audio packets for this participant, even if the participant continues to stream audio.
-For more details about how to handle mute operations, see muteParticipantOperation This API is available in the following national cloud deployments.
+For more details about how to handle mute operations, see muteParticipantOperation

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaMuteCommunicationCall](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaMuteCommunicationCall?view=graph-powershell-beta)

 ## SYNTAX